Privacy Policy

 How is the information held?

 We respect the personal information you have entrusted to us, and we have a responsibility to manage and protect that information.
-IPG FM will take all reasonable steps to protect your personal information from misuse, interference and loss from unauthorised access.
-The protection of your personal information is part of our cyber security measures, which includes all the practices we have in place to protect computers, mobile devices and our network from malicious external attacks.
-Cyber security is an important operational aspect in today’s world and especially in our industry, which is continuously subject to cyber risk, threats and challenges.
+IPG FM and IPG Group members will take all reasonable steps to protect your personal information from misuse, interference and loss from unauthorised access.
+The protection of your personal information is part of our cyber security measures, which includes all the practices we have in place to protect computers, mobile devices and our network from malicious external attacks to the best of our ability.
+Cyber security is a continuing operational threat affecting all industries, including the financial services industry which is continuously subject to cyber risk, threats and challenges.
 Therefore, and in order to contribute to further mitigation of this risk, we have outsourced the management of our Information Technology to an external Information Technology (IT) specialised firm.
 This external company manages the Group’s IT environment on a daily basis and benefits from experience, knowledge and latest market insights to keep personal and corporate data safe.

 You should notify us asap if any of the information we hold about you, and which was provided to us by you or a person nominated by you, changes.
 It is important that we maintain true and correct records about you.
 Therefore, please inform us as soon as possible of any changes in relation to your personal and investment details.
 You can notify us of any changes by email to admin@ipgeneration.com.au.
 For security purposes, we will always verify and confirm requested changes by contacting you by phone.